Choose the right path & training to start your career in cybersecurity

 So now which training is more suitable to start your career in the cybersecurity domain Lets Discuss in a short summery .

-If you are a newbie and do not have any idea about the cybersecurity domain start off with learning Linux Fundamentals + CCNA Networking + python fundamentals for a better learning experience.
+If you are a newbie and do not have any idea about the cybersecurity domain start off with learning Linux Fundamentals + CISCO CCNA + Python fundamentals for a better learning experience.

-then else Join Junior Pentester Masterclass for beginner learning.
+then else Join the Codefensive Offensive Operations Masterclass for beginner to advanced learning.

-If you have a basic understanding of Cybersecurity already then join Offensive CTF Or Web Application security.
+If you have a basic understanding of Cybersecurity already then start your career in Red Team Assessments Or Web Application Security.

-Mobile Application Security & IoT security training are for those candidates who need to enhance their skills in a more practical way and want to update their skills from an existing Pentesting knowledge.
+Mobile Application Security & IoT security training are for those candidates who need to enhance their skills more practically and want to update their skills from existing Pentesting knowledge.

-Join certified SOC Specialist, Windows Forensics & IR, Threat Hunting Professional, and Splunk SIEM training to become the SOC L1, L2, L3, Threat Hunter & Incident Responder.
+Join Blue Team, Windows Forensics & IR, Threat Hunting Professional, and Splunk SIEM training to become the SOC L1, L2, L3, Threat Hunter & Incident Responder.

-If you are interested in learning of all the fields of cybersecurity then
+If you are interested in learning about all the fields of cybersecurity then.

-Join Certcube Labs for online, One to One, Customized training’s with real life case studies .
+Join Codefensive Networks for online, One to One, Customized training’s with real life case studies .